huntdatacenter/charm-netbox/README.md

 ## Metrics

-NetBox supports optionally exposing native Prometheus metrics from the application.
+NetBox supports exposing native Prometheus metrics from the application out of the box.
+This endpoint can be disabled by setting the `metrics_enabled` configuration option to false.
 See the [NetBox Prometheus][netbox-prometheus] docs for more information.

 ```